4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 5.3 Multi-Agency Public Protection Meetings

-The purpose of Level 2 and Level 3 Multi-Agency Public Protection meetings is to share information to support multi-agency risk assessments, and formulate effective MAPPA Risk Management Plans (MAPPA RMPs), in order to manage the risk of serious harm posed.
+The purpose of Level 2 and Level 3 Multi-Agency Public Protection meetings is to provide a forum for sharing information and intelligence to support multi-agency risk assessments, and formulate effective Risk Management Plans ( RMPs), ensuring action is taken to manage the risk of serious harm posed by the offender.
+These meetings enable the provision of authority, resources and skills that may be unavailable at Level 1.

 An effective level 2 or level 3 meeting requires representatives from agencies to be able to make decisions which commit their agencies' resources.
 Therefore, at level 2 and level 3 MAPP meetings, all agencies must either be represented by the SMB-agreed level of personnel, or have delegated their authority to a representative.